fstromback/mymake/README.md

 After this, run `mm --config` to generate a global `.mymake`-file which contains your system specific compilation settings.

-From here, you hvae several options:
+From here, you have several options:
 - You always run mymake from the "Visual Studio Command Prompt".
 - You add the environment variables from the "Visual Studio Command Prompt" to your system.
 Run `set` to seem them.
 - You add the environment variables from the "Visual Studio Command Prompt" to your global `.mymake`-file.